Skip to main content

 PhDs

 We're keen to support clinical academic doctoral research fellowships (PhDs).
-Please contact us to discuss your career ambitions and research project: CATOMS@sunderland.ac.uk.
+Please contact us to discuss your career ambitions and research project: catoMS@sunderland.ac.uk(opens in new tab).